Genet (animal): Ecology and behavior

 Genets are highly agile, have quick reflexes and exceptional climbing skills.
 They are the only viverrids able to stand on their hind legs.
 They walk, trot, run, climb up and down trees, and jump.
 They live on the ground, but also spend much of their time in trees.
 They are considered solitary, except during mating and when females have offspring.

 They are omnivorous and opportunistically catch invertebrates and small vertebrates, but also feed on plants and fruit.
 Aquatic genets feed mainly on fish.
 Angolan genets are thought to feed on grasshoppers and other arthropods.
 Johnston's genet probably feeds mainly on insects.

 In 2014, a camera trap in the Hluhluwe–Imfolozi Park captured a large spotted genet riding on the back of two different buffalo and a rhinoceros.
 This was the first time a genet was recorded hitch-hiking.

 Females have up to five young in a litter.
 They rear their young alone.

 Common genet females become sexually mature at the age of two years.
-Once copulation has occurred, the gestation period lasts for 10 to 11 weeks.
+After copulation, the gestation period lasts for 10 to 11 weeks.
 They are diestrous and give birth twice a year, during spring and late summer to autumn.
 Captive common genets have been known to live up to 13 years.
 A male genet lived for 22.7 years in captivity.